Responsible Actions for Aquatic Environment in 10 Ways

 We can contribute to water conservation, environmental protection and aquatic ecosystem maintenance by doing simple things in our daily life and being responsible at home.

-• Turn off the tap when brushing teeth or washing dishes.
+• Turn off the tap.

-• Run the dishwasher and washing machine with full loads.
+• Run full loads.

 • Water your lawn and garden wisely.